Bruflot/gravity-rs/README.md

 ## Examples

-- The `addition.rs` example embeds a Gravity VM in a Rust application and runs a simple arithmetic function written in Gravity.
+- The `addition` example embeds a Gravity VM and runs a simple arithmetic function written in Gravity.
 - More to come.